laymonage/blog/content/posts/django-git.md

     start writing the patch for it.
   - **Has Patch**: a patch has been submitted, waiting for review.
-  - **Has Patch + Needs …**: the ticket and patch have been reviewed, and have found to need further work.
+  - **Has Patch + Needs …**: the ticket and patch have been reviewed, and have been found to need further work.
 That can either be **"Needs tests"**, **"Needs documentation"**, or **"Needs improvement"**.
 - **Ready For Checkin (RFC)**: the ticket has been reviewed by any member of the community (other than the one who submitted the patch) and found to